Welcome!

 This course offers a practical understanding of how human speech can be processed by computers and robots.
 Students build speech recognition, speech synthesis and spoken dialog systems.
 Topics include algorithms, techniques and limitations of state of the art speech systems.

-This course explores the current challenges and limitations of AI, trends and research in AI and robotics, challenges in human-computer interaction, and economic, societal, legal and ethical implications of AI.
-Students research, present and debate issues and implications of advances in AI.
+This course explores the current challenges and limitations of AI, trends and research in AI, challenges in human-computer interaction, and economic, societal, legal, and ethical implications of AI systems.
+Students examine current applications and future directions of AI technology.
+Emphasis is placed on human-centered interaction principles and designing meaningful interfaces between humans and AI systems.
+Through research, presentation, and debate, students analyze the multifaceted implications of advances in AI, balancing technical capabilities with user needs and societal impacts.

 DEV 300: Problem Solving Strategies 5 cr.